theilr/gimp-frastructure/README.md

 *Pan to Infinity* takes an image and bends it around into a horizontal figure-eight racetrack shape that kind of looks like an infinity symbol.
-The main point of this routine si to show an example of the kinds of things you can do with the *Pan to Bow* routine.
+The main point of this routine is to show an example of the kinds of things you can do with the *Pan to Bow* routine.
 This is definitely in the "novelty" category, but it might give you ideas for something creative **you** might be able to do with your panoramic images.

-NOTE: If your image width-to-length ratio is too small, funny things might happen.
+NOTE: If your image width-to-height ratio is too small, funny things might happen.

 ANOTHER NOTE: The figure is produced from 180-degree chunks, and the